OSGeo/gdal/gdal/doc/source/drivers/raster/vrt.rst

   <ColorInterp>Gray</ColorInterp>:

 - **NoDataValue**: If this element exists a raster band has a nodata value associated with, of the value given as data in the element.
+This must not be confused with the NODATA element of a VRTComplexSource element.

 .. code-block:: xml